sguzunov/docs/docs/glue42-concepts/07_notifications/07_dash/notifications-dash.md

 ## Raising Notifications from a Web App

-To raise a notification, define an application callback handler and for `Output` pass the ID and the `raise` property of the `Notifications` component.
+To raise a notification, define an app callback handler and for `Output` pass the ID and the `raise` property of the `Notifications` component.
 For `Input` use the component that you want to trigger raising the notification.
 The callback must return an object with [notification options](../../../reference/glue/latest/notifications/index.html#Glue42NotificationOptions) - title, body, actions, etc.

 The following example demonstrates raising a notification with a title, body and an action button.
 The action is handled by an already [registered Interop method](../../data-sharing-between-apps/interop/dash/index.html#method_registration):